Biko (song): Music and lyrics

-Gabriel crafted the basic track for "Biko" in one month and spent around one year refining the lyrics.
+Gabriel crafted the basic track for "Biko" in one month, and spent around one year refining the lyrics.
 The song begins in a manner similar to a news story, saying "September '77/Port Elizabeth, weather fine".
 The next lines mention "police room 619", the room in the police station of Port Elizabeth in which Biko was beaten.
 The English lyrics are broken up by the Xhosa phrase "Yila Moja" (also transliterated "Yehla Moya") meaning "Come Spirit": the phrase has been read as a call to Biko's spirit to join the resistance movement, and as a suggestion that though Biko was dead, his spirit was still alive.

-The tone of the songs shifts after the first verse, growing more defiant, and the second verse of the song criticises the violence under apartheid, with Gabriel singing about trying to sleep but being able to "only dream in red" because of his anger at the death of black people.
+The tone of the song shifts after the first verse, growing more defiant, and the second verse of the song criticises the violence under apartheid, with Gabriel singing about trying to sleep but being able to "only dream in red" because of his anger at the death of black people.
 The lyrics of the third verse seek to motivate the listener: "You can blow out a candle/But you can't blow out a fire/Once the flames begin to catch/The wind will blow it higher", suggesting that though Biko is dead, the movement against apartheid would continue.
 The lyrics express a sense of outrage, not only at the suffering of people under apartheid, but at the fact that that suffering was often forgotten or denied.

 Gabriel incorporated three songs by other composers into his recording.
 The album version of the songs start with an excerpt from the South African song "Ngomhla sibuyayo" and ends with a recording of the South African song "Senzeni Na?", as sung at Biko's funeral.
 These recordings were captured on a cassette by an English reporter who attended Biko's funeral and lent to Gabriel.
 The 7- and 12-inch single versions ended instead with an excerpt from "Nkosi Sikelel iAfrika", a song which would later become South Africa's National Anthem.
 The German version of the song began and ended with "Nkosi Sikelel iAfrika".
 The recording ends with a double drum beat reminiscent of gun shots that cuts off the singers at the funeral, seen as representing a repressive government.